TIMELINE-The Bastille Day attack in Nice

-NICE, France, July 17 (Reuters) - It took possibly just 15 minutes for a man to carry out an attack that killed at least 84 people, ten of them children, and injure more than 200 in the French city of Nice on July 14.
+NICE, France, July 16 (Reuters) - It took possibly just 15 minutes for a man to carry out an attack that killed at least 84 people, ten of them children, and injure over 200 more in the French city of Nice.

 The man drove a 19-tonne truck at high speed into crowds as a fireworks show to mark France's Bastille Day national holiday came to an end on Thursday.
-He was shot dead after ploughing through the crowd for some 2 km (1.5 miles) as he opened fire from his vehicle with a pistol.
+He was shot dead after ploughing through the crowd for some 2 km (1.5 miles) as he opened fire from his vehicle with a pistol, public prosecutor Francois Molins said.
 Following is an outline of the sequence of events.
 Times local (GMT +2, EST+6) July 11: The big, white refrigerator truck involved in the killings is hired in Saint-Laurent-du-Var, just outside Nice.
 Prosecutors say the hire contract would have expired on July 13.
 July 14:

 July 16